-Being along the Atlantic coast, the Northeast faces its fair share of natural disasters, namely hurricanes tropical storms and winter storms.
-As is the nature of nature, flooding, tornadoes, wildfires, hailstorms and even earthquake can also occur randomly and with little warning and leave a wake of devastation.
+Due to its location on the Atlantic coast, the Northeast has its fair share of natural disasters, namely hurricanes tropical storms and winter storms.
+As is the nature of nature, flooding, tornadoes, wildfires, hailstorms and even earthquakes can also occur randomly and with little warning, leaving devastation in their wake.

 How to Prepare for a Natural Disaster